jeeyalal/IMAGINE-WEB-JUST-AN-IMAGINATION-/README.md

 - Modern and minimal UI design
 - Improved user experience for browsing products
-- Aesthetic redesign inspired by the Campus Shoes brand
+- Redesign inspired by the Campus Shoes brand

 ## 🛠️ Technologies Used

 - HTML
 - CSS
-- JavaScript (if applicable)
+- JavaScript

 ## 📂 Project Structure